PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 1 492 pull requests have been merged since the beginning of the version development.
 Read the [Changelog](https://github.com/PrestaShop/PrestaShop/releases/tag/1.7.8.0) for details.

-// add comparison date between releases
+// add data between releases

 ## Download